 A NATIONAL MOVEMENT FOR A NON-VIOLENT CULTURE OF DEVELOPMENT

-Rivers are invaluable for us and will remain invaluable forever as the direct or indirect source of drinking water for crores of people.
-Similarly our forests will remain invaluable forever as the natural preserver of our invaluable water, topsoil, medicinal plants and wildlife.
-Hence discharge of untreated effluents from industries and untreated sewage from the cities and towns to the rivers must be strictly banned throughout our country and time-bound decisive steps must be taken to transform one third of our land into forests.
 Present paradigms of development need to be reviewed, which have been causing perpetual harm to our life-sustaining natural systems.
-Present forms of development must be tempered with the principle of non-violence, which is the base of all ethical principles.
+All great religions, explicitly or implicitly, accept the natural eco-systems which sustain healthy life and provide various essentials of life freely to masses to be sacred and invaluable.
+We must not allow our development activities to deprive the masses the various invaluable services they have been getting freely since ages from the Himalayas and from the Ganga and its tributaries.
+We must not allow, in the name of development for the common people, our greed for wealth and lust for luxuries to deprive the masses the invaluable essentials of life such as pure air, water, sun light, natural manure, medicinal plants, etc. which they have been getting freely from nature since ages.
 Surely, our country has moral and spiritual resources to provide to the world the example of a culture of non-violence and Truth (i.e. the true ultimate meaning of life) which can meet the challenges of the present technological age.
 (For Gandhiji's view on Truth and non-violence, please see the Note entitled " Gandhiji on Truth and non-violence".)
 Our future generations will condemn and curse us if we fail to take now the right steps in the direction of preventing the impending catastrophic ecological crisis in the twenty first century, which otherwise can have devastating implications for them.

 Sixty years ago we achieved Independence as a result of the great non-violent struggle under the leadership of Gandhiji, one of the greatest apostles of non-violence.
 A non-violent society through non-violent means was the explicit ideal of our freedom struggle.
 It is very sad to see that today the modern civilization, which Gandhiji denounced to be a soulless civilisation of lust for pleasure and wealth, is spreading like a wildfire throughout the country.
 While various traditional major forms of violence, such as injustice to women, caste and class injustice, communalism, exploitation of rural masses by the urban still continue to exist, a potentially much greater kind of violence in the form of pollution and destruction of forests and wildlife is rapidly growing in the name of development.